Sai-Myo-Myat/option-select/README.md

 - ✅ Supports hierarchical data structures
 - ✅ Select, deselect, toggle items
 - ✅ Select all & deselect all functionality
-- ✅ Retrieve selected items on demand on every selection changes happen
+- ✅ Retrieve selected items on demand or on every selection changes happen

 ## Usage